Opportunity Zones

 Opportunity Zones Program

-The recently passed Federal Tax Cuts and Jobs Act of 2017 authorized a community economic development program called the Opportunity Zones Program.
+The Federal Tax Cuts and Jobs Act of 2017 authorized a community economic development program called the Opportunity Zones Program.
 This initiative provides incentives for investors to re-invest realized capital gains into Opportunity Funds in exchange for temporary tax deferral and other benefits.
 The Opportunity Funds are then used to provide investment capital in certain low-income communities, i.e., Opportunity Zones.

 Benefits to Investors